-Correcting transposition of the great arteries with the help of a patient-specific anatomical 3D model
+Correcting Transposition of the Great Arteries with the Help of a Patient-Specific 3D Printed Anatomical Model

 Dr. Nicola Viola is a Cardiac Pediatric Surgeon at University Hospital Southampton NHS Foundation Trust.
 In one of his recent transposition of the great arteries cases, surgical planning proved challenging due to the size of the patient’s heart.